mozilla-b2g/fxos-certsuite/README.md

 You can setup your environment and run the tests by running:

-    source run.sh <some version>
+    source run.sh --version=<some version> --result-file=<absolute filepath>

 Where < some version > is one of our supported release versions, either 1.3 or 1.4.
 If you don't pass a version, 1.3 will be assumed.
+The < absolute filepath > option can be used to specify where you want the json file to be created.
+By default, it will create it as results.json in the current working directory.

-This sets up a virtual environment for you, with all the proper packages installed, activates the environment, runs the tests, and lastly deactivates the environment.
+This command sets up a virtual environment for you, with all the proper packages installed, activates the environment, runs the tests, and lastly deactivates the environment.